Marques Bolden: Charlotte Hornets / Greensboro Swarm (2024)

+Santa Cruz Warriors (2025–present)

+Bolden joined the Golden State Warriors for both the 2024 and 2025 NBA Summer Leagues.
+For the 2025–26 season, he was added to the training camp roster of the Warriors' G League affiliate, the Santa Cruz Warriors.

 National team career

 Playing at the 2016 Nike Hoop Summit, Bolden scored three points and pulled down two rebounds in 13 minutes of action for Team USA.
 He attended a training camp of the 2017 USA Basketball Men's U19 World Cup Team but was cut before the start of the tournament.

 In July 2021, Bolden was naturalized into an Indonesian citizen.
 He helped the national team win its first ever Southeast Asian Games gold medal in 2022.
-In 2022 FIBA Asia Cup, he brought Indonesia for the qualification to quarter finals and he recorded statistical averages of highest minutes per game (38.0), highest efficiency per game (28.5), highest blocks per game (2.8), second highest points per game (21.8), third highest double-doubles (3), and fourth highest rebounds per game (11.3) among all participated players during the tournament.
+In 2022 FIBA Asia Cup, he brought Indonesia for the qualification to quarter finals and he recorded statistical averages of highest minutes per game (38.0), highest efficiency per game (28.5), highest blocks per game (2.8), second highest points per game (21.8), third highest double-doubles (3), and fourth highest rebounds per game (11.3) among all participating players during the tournament.